haloweavedev/airodental-billing/airodental-billing-overview.md

 ## Running Low on Minutes?
 Automatic Minute Packs

 We understand that your call volume can fluctuate.
-If your practice uses all its included monthly minutes for an application like Lane, our system is designed to help you continue service seamlessly:
+If your practice uses all its included monthly minutes for an application like Laine, our system is designed to help you continue service seamlessly:

 *   **Automatic Top-Up:** A "Minute Pack" (e.g., 200 extra minutes for a flat fee of $50) is automatically provisioned to your account.
 *   **Immediate Billing:** Your practice is billed for this pack right away, using your payment method on file.